Self-regulating jets during the Common Envelope phase

 \section{Discussion}

 In this section, we first discuss the evolutionary paths leading to the binary systems considered in this paper.
-Then, guided by the results of the numerical simulations, we discuss the role that the NJF and self-regulating jets might play in the evolution and even the ending of the CE phase.
-Finally, we briefly examine the implications of our results for the formation of double compact object binaries.
+Then, guided by the results of the numerical simulations, we discuss the role that the NJF and self-regulating jets might play in the evolution and termination of the CE phase.
+Finally, we briefly examine the implications of our results for the formation of double CO binaries.